-□ Split the deposit, pay the party who is present the appropriate amount, and transfer the amount due to the absent tenant/landlord to a suitably chosen 'Client suspense (bank) account'.
+- 2. split the deposit, pay the party who is present the appropriate amount, and transfer the amount due to the absent tenant/landlord to a suitably chosen 'Client suspense (bank) account'; - 3. make a formal record of all actions taken, supported by appropriate documentation.